 - For most grass types, mow around 3.5in during the summer and gradually lower to 2.5 in the fall.
 Longer grass survives the summer heat better.
 Too long in the early fall promotes lawn diseases / fungus since it retains moisture.
 In the transition zone lawns are maintained at higher levels (3-4in) to aid in summer survival.
 Avoid mowing more than 1/3 the height of cut.

 - Don’t bag, mulch.
 The clipping have nutrients and mulching them returns them to the lawn.
 It will also help increase the organic matter in the soil.
 Plus bagging takes more time and effort.
-Mulch em However, when grass is overgrown or with weed seeds, it may be best to bag or rake so that clumps do not smoother existing turf.
+Mulch em However, when grass is overgrown or with weed seeds or fungus, it may be best to bag or rake so that clumps do not smoother existing turf.

 - Mulch the tree leaves.
 Tree leaves provide free nutrients and less work for you from raking.
 Go over the leaves multiple times with your mower.
 They will disappear in a couple of weeks.
 Mulching Mowing Leaves

 - Finding materials at good prices is a challenge.
 In this Local Sources thread members share places they use close to them.
-Check it out.
-Otherwise, look for feed stores, SiteOne, Coop and landscape distributors near you.
+You can also discuss in the hometown folder with fellow members .
+Otherwise, look for feed stores, SiteOne, co-ops and landscape distributors near you.

 - Start a log.
 Write down what you applied to the lawn and when.
 It helps understand mistakes and keep track of nitrogen levels.
 I use an online excel file that I could access from the phone.
 Here is an example of it: Log + Tenacity + Prodiamine Calculator